lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 This example uses the function `vMotif`, which creates a sequence of events bases on lists.
 The longest list determines how many events are rendered.
 Shorter lists are used as loops until the longest list length is reached.

-The lists in this genotype have been encoded as follows:
+The two lists in this genotype have been encoded as follows:

 | decoded           | encoded
 | ------------------| -------